From the 1960s onwards, Picture Palaces were being boarded up, turned

 Gift Aid

-The PPT Reference library contains over 800 scanned documents consisting of sales brochures, service and operating manuals and information sheets.
+The PPT Reference library contains well over 800 scanned documents consisting of sales brochures, service and operating manuals and information sheets.

 Even if you are not looking for specific information, the library gives a stunning view of what was the vastness of the cinema industry and the many fields it encompassed.